yjg30737/pyqt-openai/README.md

 The major advantage of this package is that you don't need to know other language aside from Python.

-If you want to interact with good old desktop software, this is for you.
+If you want to study openai with Python-only good old desktop software, this is for you.

 The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model(which is nearly as functional as <b>ChatGPT</b>) by default.